 Budget wisely and plan ahead.
 In some cases, premium increases are unavoidable, and organizations should be prepared.
 Businesses should budget accordingly and take insurance costs into account alongside their other normal expenses.

 Work with the right insurance broker.

 During a hard insurance market, it’s vital to have a competent insurance professional advising your business.
 Be sure to partner with a broker that has strong carrier relationships and knowledge of your industry.

 Communicate with your broker early and often to determine how the hard market will affect your business.
 Starting the renewal process early can give your broker more time to secure the best coverage for your business.

-If you would like a quote or to visit about how Thams Agency can help your business please reach out to us at800-798-4325 or drop us a note at firstname.lastname@example.org.
+If you would like a quote or want to visit about how Thams Agency can help your business, please reach out to us at 800-798-4325 or drop us an email at email@example.com.